studio-thgie/phd.thgie.ch/output/expose.md

 I am essentially interested in the transformation or translation of meaning from one system of signifiers into another.
 The materiality of visuality in video games is only on the surface comparable to paint in the painting.
 It is much closer to artworks where the artist wrote instructions.
 The basis of the image in video games is of textual nature, and as such opens it self to being analysed like a literal text.

-This dissertation proposal extends on Vilèm Flusser's technical image, a theory that states that the development of visual technologies drive towards more abstraction and alienation in the production of images.
+This dissertation proposal extends on Vilèm Flusser's technical image, a theory that states that the development of visual technologies drive towards more abstraction and alienation in the production of images [@flusserUniverseTechnicalImages2011].
 He included digital images, but did not work on visuality that was produced through computer code.

 Further reading is provided in *3.
 Objectives and research questions*.